sostrovsky-edu/KotlinPractice/README.md

-# KotlinPractice
+# KotlinEducation
-Apllication that consumes a lot of kotlin code examples.
+Application that consumes a lot of kotlin code examples.